Hard9586/Autowrite-Text-using-Javascript/README.md

 # Autowrite-Text-using-Javascript
-Programing Languages used in this project is👇
+Programing Languages used in this project is👉
 HTML
 CSS
 Javascript